sttk/sabi-go/README.md

 This function takes only an argument, dax, which is an interface that gathers only the data access methods needed by this logic function.

-Since dax conceals details of data access procedures, this function only includes logical procedures.
+Since a dax for a logic conceals details of data access procedures, this function only includes logical procedures.
 In this logical part, there is no concern about where the data is input from or where it is output to.

-For example, in the following code, GreetLogic is a logic function and GreetDax is a dax interface for GreetLogic.
+For example, in the following code, `GreetLogic` is a logic function and `GreetDax` is a dax interface for `GreetLogic`.

 ```
 type ( // possible error reasons
-    NoName struct {}
+    NoName        struct{}
-    FailToGetHour struct {}
+    FailToGetHour struct{}
-    FailToOutput struct { Text string }
+    FailToOutput  struct{ Text string }
 )

 type GreetDax interface {
     UserName() (string, errs.Err)
-    Hour() int
+    Hour() (int, errs.Err)
     Output(text string) errs.Err
 }

 func GreetLogic(dax GreetDax) errs.Err {
     hour, err := dax.Hour()
     if err.IsNotOk() {
         return err
     }

     var s string
     switch {
     case 5 <= hour && hour < 12:
         s = "Good morning, "
     case 12 <= hour && hour < 16:
         s = "Good afternoon, "
     case 16 <= hour && hour < 21:
         s = "Good evening, "
     default:
         s = "Hi, "
     }

     err = dax.Output(s)
     if err.IsNotOk() {
         return err
     }

     name, err := dax.UserName()
     if err.IsNotOk() {
         return err
     }

-    return dax.Output(name)
+    return dax.Output(name + ".\n")
 }
 ```

-In GreetLogic, there are no codes for inputting the hour, inputting a user name, and outputing a greeting.
+In `GreetLogic`, there are no codes for inputting the hour, inputting a user name, and outputing a greeting.
-This function has only concern to create a greeting text.
+This logic function has only concern to create a greeting text.

 ### Data accesses for unit testing